 Oneok Inc. (OKE) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from OKE as it approaches its next earnings release.
+Wall Street will be looking for positivity from OKE as it approaches its next earnings report date.
 The company is expected to report EPS of $0.63, down 16% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $2.20 billion, down 10.28% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.20 billion, down 10.28% from the year-ago period.

-OKE's full-year Zacks Consensus Estimates are calling for earnings of $1.63 per share and revenue of $9.50 billion.
-These results would represent year-over-year changes of -46.91% and -6.49%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.63 per share and revenue of $9.50 billion.
+These totals would mark changes of -46.91% and -6.49%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for OKE.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.06% lower within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.41% lower.
 OKE currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, OKE currently has a Forward P/E ratio of 22.14.
-This represents a premium compared to its industry's average Forward P/E of 16.91.
+Digging into valuation, OKE currently has a Forward P/E ratio of 19.77.
+This valuation marks a premium compared to its industry's average Forward P/E of 16.34.

 The Utility - Gas Distribution industry is part of the Utilities sector.
-This group has a Zacks Industry Rank of 30, putting it in the top 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 34, which puts it in the top 14% of all 250+ industries.

 Click to get this free report